ciphrd/audio-visualization-starter/README.md

 ![Preview](http://crespy-baptiste.com/repo/audio-visualization-starter/preview.jpg)

-What you can see here is the Visual Helper, it shows you visual informations on what the algorithm is doing in the background.
+What you can see here is the Visual Helper, it gives you feedback visual informations on what the algorithm is doing in the background.
 You will only use this as a visual guidance if you want to understand how the peak detection works.

 The algorithm uses the Web Audio API and provides an abstraction to audio related stuff.
 You won't need to **know** how the audio is loaded and how it's processed, you will only need to learn how to process the already-analysed informations.
 Let's take a look on the data computed by the algorithms.